phetdam/c-npy-demo/README.rst

 From PyPI
 ~~~~~~~~~

-`manylinux1`__ wheels may be conveniently installed directly from PyPI with
+`manylinux1`__ and Windows wheels may be installed directly from PyPI with

 .. code:: bash

    pip3 install c-npy-demo

-At some point in time, Windows and Mac binary wheels may be made available.
+At some point in time, Mac binary wheels may be made available, but for now
+PyPI will just retrieve the tar.gz source and attempt to build a local wheel.

+Currently wheels support only Python 3.6-3.8, but Python 3.9 wheels will be
+available soon.

 .. __: https://github.com/pypa/manylinux